 The AlloDerm provides the collagen structure and proteins that helps the body grown tissue.
 The collagen serves as a scaffold into which the cells can grow.
 The proteins act as recruiters, drawing cells into the graft, and telling them how to remodel it.
 As the body's natural processes take over, cells move into the AlloDerm.
 Over time, the patient's cells transform the AlloDerm into their own healthy gum tissue.
 Patients should experience significant healing within the first week.
 Complete healing may take 2 to 6 months depending on the type of surgery.
 Once recovery is complete, patients won't be able to tell AlloDerm was ever there.

 Crown Lengthening (Functional)

 When a tooth requires restoration with a filling material or a crown, the dentist must have adequate access to remaining tooth structure.
 It is a common occurrence that the Dentist will not have adequate tooth structure to attach the restoration, and preserve favorable gum tissue health.
 Simply trimming back the gum is not sufficient since the bone would be exposed.
 Crown lengthening is a surgical procedure in which the Periodontist adjusts the gum and bone level to expose more of the tooth, so it can be restored.
-The following pictures may help visualize the process easier:

 This procedure remodels the contour of the gum tissue and surrounding bone around one or more teeth providing the exposure of previously covered healthy tooth structure.
 Crown lengthening is often used as part of a treatment plan for a crown needing more tooth structure.
 This provides the necessary space between the crown margin on the tooth and the bone level, thus preventing damage to the gum tissue.